Snow-Okami/bolt_tutorial/chapter2.md

 [BoltGlobalBehaviour(BoltNetworkModes.Client)]
 ```

-You can also tell Bolt that a behaviour should only be available during specific scenes, for example our scene is called *Level2* and if we only wanted our behaviour to run during this scene, we could configure the `[BoltGlobalBehaviour]` like this.
+You can also tell Bolt that a behaviour should only be available during specific scenes, for example our scene is called *Level2*.

 ```csharp
 // only when the current scene is 'Level2'